574n13y/Dev_Ops/om.md

 3. **Cloud Computing**: What is an AWS VPC?
 Describe its basic components.
+   * **AWS VPC (Virtual Private Cloud):**
+     A logically isolated network within AWS, enabling users to define and control network configurations similar to an on-premise data center.

+   **Key Components:**
+   - **Subnets:** Divides the VPC into public and private sections.
+   - **Route Tables:** Defines how traffic flows within the VPC and to external destinations.
+   - **Internet Gateway:** Allows access to the internet for resources in public subnets.
+   - **NAT Gateway:** Enables private subnet instances to access the internet without being directly exposed.
+   - **Security Groups and Network ACLs:** Control inbound and outbound traffic at the instance and subnet levels.

 4. **DevOps**: Describe the importance of backup and restore strategies.